joshlawlor/Movie-Watchlist-App/planning/README.md

 ## notes

-The BackEnd is going to be deployed on Heruko
+The BackEnd is going to be deployed on Heroku.
 Trello board https://trello.com/b/MPTWM7pB/proposal-board
-MongoDB atlas
+MongoDB Atlas

 ## problems